OvertureMaps/workshop/README.md

     );
     ```

-2. If we query that table, we can see the Divisions hierarchy: Charleston is in Charleston County, which is in South Carolina, within the United States.
+2. If we query that table, we can see the Divisions hierarchy: Charleston is a locality in Charleston County, which is in the region of South Carolina, within the country of the United States.

     ```sql
     SELECT